AlexJones0/obfusCate/README.md

         - Entropic variables (random numbers)
     - Probability (`0-1`)
     - Number of predicates per condition (`0+`)
-- **Opaque Predicate Insertion**: Insert new conditionals in the code at varying granularities using opaque predicates, whose value is known to use but is not immediately obvious at deobfuscation time. <br>
+- **Opaque Predicate Insertion**: Insert new conditionals in the code at varying granularities using opaque predicates, whose value is known to us but is not immediately obvious at deobfuscation time. <br>
 *Options*:
     - Predicate Styles
         - Dynamic user input (parameters)